supportREALteachers.org

 Guidelines for Establishing Class Rules

-• Student Centered – Facilitate the creation of the rules with students in the beginning of the semester.
+• Student Centered: Facilitate the creation of the rules with students in the beginning of the semester.
 Ask them what they want and consider to be fair.
 You will generally end up with the same rules that you would make, however this method allows students take ownership of the rules.
 One creative way is to conduct an "Us/Not Us" list.
 Have the students come up with characteristics that want in the "Us" column and characteristics they don't want in the "Not Us" column.
-Full value contracts are another option.
+Full value contracts and Looks Like/Sounds Like are other options.

 • Be polite towards everyone before, during, and after games.